Skip to Main Content

 How much is car insurance in Kentucky?

 Finding the right policy can feel overwhelming, but Bankrate can help.
-Below, we’ve put together some information to help Kentucky drivers find the coverage they need.
+We took a careful look at how much car insurance is in Kentucky and put together some information to help drivers find the coverage they need.
 We’ll take an in-depth look at insurance costs for different driving profiles and give you our best tips on how to save on your premium.

 Key takeaways

-• Average rates indicate that Louisville is one of the priciest cities for car insurance, with drivers paying an annual average of $2,650 for full coverage and $902 for minimum.
+• Average rates indicate that Goose Rock is one of the priciest cities in Kentucky for car insurance.

 • In Kentucky, 40-year-old men pay an average of 2 percent more per year than 40-year-old women for a full coverage policy.